 Their Reposado is aged to a minimum of six months.
-Upon sipping, you entice your taste buds with the floral aromas and the sweet flavor of toasted vanilla.
+Upon sipping you entice your taste buds with the floral aromas and the sweet flavor of toasted vanilla.
 The finish has a moderate taste of the agave.
-I prepared their signature “California Iced Tea” cocktail recipe with the Reposado tequila.
+I prepared their signature “California Iced Tea” cocktail recipe with the Reposado Tequila.
 This was the perfect summertime splash.
 I could not get it down fast enough.
-Cool and refreshing without being too overbearing to take away from the distinct flavors within the Reposado itself.
+Cool and refreshing without being too over-bearing to take away from the distinct flavors within the Reposado itself.

 I was a little nervous upon first opening and catching a whiff of the Blanco.
-I was pleasantly surprised when, after tasting it, seeing that the alcohol content and intensity of it was not as strong on the mouth as it was on the nose.
+I was pleasantly surprised when after tasting it, seeing that the alcohol content and intensity of it was not as strong on the mouth as it was on the nose.
 After sipping, the flavors of the fruit and lemon with a hint of the white pepper are left on your tongue.
 One of Hotel California’s signature cocktails using their Blanco is their Baja Bloody.
-It is the perfect way to complement your Sunday brunch.
+It is the perfect way to compliment your Sunday brunch.
 Consider it a refreshing twist on a Sunday classic.

-Hotel California has put all the necessary steps together to create beautiful and rich, full bodied tequilas for everyone to enjoy during your summer BBQs and get-togethers as well as any time throughout the year.
+Hotel California has put all the necessary steps together to create beautiful and rich, full bodied tequilas for everyone to enjoy during your summer BBQ’s and get togethers as well as any time throughout the year.
 The craftsmanship of the bottles perfectly matches the craftsmanship that was put into the making of their tequila.
 It is no wonder their Reposado won Gold at the 2013 San Francisco World Spirits Competition and was named a Top 10 tequila by The Critico for 2012.
-For more information on their tequilas, as well as the recipes for the above mentioned signature cocktails and more, please visit their webpage at www.hotelcaliforniatequilausa.com.
+For more information on their tequilas, as well as the recipes for the above mentioned signature cocktails and more, please visit their webpage at www.hotelcaliforniatequilausa.com